MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 Data generated by the semantic index remains within your company’s tenant, and complies with your security, compliance, identity, and privacy policies and processes.
 The semantic index works only with content to which your users already have permission and doesn't affect storage quotas.

-User-level index information is stored where the user's mailbox is located, and the tenant-level index information is stored in an isolated and protected customer’s tenant container located in the region where the SharePoint site is located (Home region or otherwise specified by tenant admin).
+User-level index information is stored where the user's mailbox is located.
+Tenant-level index information, on the other hand, is stored in an isolated and protected customer’s tenant container.
+This container is located in the region where the SharePoint site is located, which can be the Home region or another region specified by the tenant admin.
 For customers within the European Union Data Boundary (EUDB), the index is stored in an EU/EFTA based datacenter.
 Processing other customers can take place either in a tenant region or in the United States.
 For multi-geo organizations, all geographical boundaries are respected.
 In-region data is stored and processed in each region.

 ## Microsoft Purview Customer Key (BYOK) support